thearyanmittal/thearyanmittal/README.md

 #### I'm currently working on:

 - A mathematical paper studying the optimal play of an original graph-theoretic game called "The Cordiality Game".
 Collaboration with Dr. Elliot Krop (Clayton State University) and Michael Wigal (Georgia Tech).
-- A data science project concerning Atlanta home rental prices.
-Advised by Dr. Colton Magnant (UPS).
+- A sports analytics project aimed at developing a model to generate improved National Football League (NFL) team power rankings and predict playoff outcomes.
+Advised by Dr. Joel Sokol (Georgia Tech).

 <hr>

 #### I'm currently learning about:
 - data science
 - graph theory and combinatorics
-- computational complexity theory
+- game theory

 <hr>